 “It’s been a little over one year and the system is performing well,” said Naruta.
 “We’ve had no big issues.
 It runs like a normal freezer, even during the summer months.”

 “According to Wellfam Foods Coroporation, when they install a new freezer, it will use natural refrigerants,” Naruta remarked.
 “Immediately after the installation, we were aiming to sell two units per year,” he said.
 “But now we are aiming for five per year.
-Soon, CO2 booster systems will no longer be unique for industrial freezing applications.”
+Soon, CO2 will no longer be unique for industrial freezing applications.”

 The system, on display at the show again this year, signifies an increasingly competitive market for industrial freezing solutions.